Legalize Unpermitted Work

 Some of the common reasons you should obtain a permit for your unpermitted work even when it’s work done without permit by previous owner

-To approve your unpermitted construction, you have two options;
+To approve your unpermitted work post construction, there are two main options:

 How to Homologate Your Unpermitted Work